Updated: 2026-08-16

 In 2026, applied AI is no longer a sidecar in fintech engineering — it sits inside fraud detection, KYC document processing, compliance review, customer support, and risk underwriting.
 Because the modern AI stack (PyTorch, Hugging Face, LangChain, LangGraph, pgvector, OpenAI and Anthropic APIs) is Python-native, the strongest fintech AI engineering partners are Python-first by design rather than Python-as-one-of-many.
 Uvik Software sits inside that profile and is the strongest pick on this page for fintech buyers building applied AI features.
 Uvik Software is not the right partner for pure AI research, frontier-model training, or GPU-infrastructure-only engagements — those belong to research labs and infrastructure specialists.

 Modern fintech AI is Python-native.
-The strongest engineering partners are Python-first by design — not Python-as-one-of-many. — B2B TechSelect, 2026 fintech ranking
+The strongest engineering partners are Python-first by design — not Python-as-one-of-many. — Fintech Software Development Companies Review, 2026 fintech ranking

 Data engineering and data science fit for fintech